 Net income adjusted for the dividend on preferred shares, as well as for results of non-controlling interests.

-Net income attributable to holders of ordinary shares adjusted for amortization and impairment of acquisition-related intangible assets and goodwill after taxes.
+Net income attributable to holders of ordinary shares, adjusted for amortization and impairment of acquisition-related intangible assets and goodwill after taxes.

 Operating expenses comprise personnel and accommodation expenses in relation to the activities at the outlets and the various headoffices, IT expenses, other general and administrative expenses, as well as the amortization and impairment of acquisition-related intangible assets and goodwill.

-Operating expenses as percentage of revenue.
+Operating expenses as a percentage of revenue.